trustbit/exercises/ml-ops-on-mars/exercise3.md

 # ML Ops 3: Scheduling Overhead

-Good
+Hello,

-Thank you for the solution to our timeout problems!.
-It has been a week, and the rovers are no longer deadlocking on long computation times.
+Thank you for the solution to our timeout problems.
+It has already been a week, and we haven't lost a single rover!

-Folks from the sustainability lab were able to get a lot of useful data about the model behavior.
-They could improve it even further.
+Folks from the sustainability lab got a lot of useful data about the model behavior during that last week.
+They already have a v2 that is more accurate.

 This improvement comes at a cost - **it takes the model some time to initialize**.
+That's what happens when your model needs to load a few TB of data...
 Fortunately, once the model is ready, it could be reused for multiple computations.

 Attached you will find [model3.py](model3.py) which simulates this kind of behavior.

 Once started, the model will start initializing immediately.
-Once done and ready to accept requests it print `ready: Model-initialized` to the `stdout`.
+Once done and ready to accept requests it prints `ready: Model-initialized` to the `stdout`.

 From this point you can send multiple requests to the model via `stdin`.
 Each request must be a valid JSON on a single line that ends with a newline `\n`.
 If there is no incoming data on the `stdin` the model will